National Chemistry Olympiad Rules

 - Winners of gold medals at the International Chemistry Olympiad are not eligible to participate in subsequent National Exams, study camps, or International Chemistry Olympiad competitions

 - Students who have taken advanced placement courses in chemistry are eligible.

 - A student may participate only in the competition of the section in which the student's high school is located.
 In the case of a cyber-student, the student shall participate in the local section where he or she is geographically located, regardless of where the cyber school is located.
 Cyber schools can nominate no more than two students.

 - A student who participates in the Physics Olympiad study camp, the Mathematics Olympiad study camp, or the Biology Olympiad study camp is not eligible to participate in the Chemistry Olympiad study camp during the same summer.

-The American Chemical Society provides an excess insurance coverage during the national examination activities.
-To ensure proper coverage, the national office must submit a list of all lab practical sites to the insurance company.
-As a participant, you must submit this information in early March.
+The American Chemical Society provides a basic excess accident insurance coverage for all activities scheduled and supervised by ACS during the administration of the Chemistry Olympiad program.
+To ensure proper coverage, the coordinators must submit a list of all lab practical sites and names of all participants to the USNCO office.

 Students who are U.S. Citizens Living Abroad

 A local and the national competition must be organized by an ACS International Chemical Sciences Chapter